falkosch/sequence-sort/README.md

 # sequence-sort
-A very old experiment of mine finding a `O(n*log(n))` sorting algorithm.
-It is a merge-sort variation and tries to find sequences in an array and zipper-like merges them to a sorted array.
+A very old experiment of mine finding a `O(n*sqrt(n))` (avg. case) sorting algorithm.
+It finds sorted sub-sequences in the input and zipper-like merges them to a sorted array.